Durgasravanipenumaka/Kernel/Notes.md

 ## Cross compiler :
 Being aon a machine, compiles for different machine.
-And generated code was not generated on the own machine.
+And generated code was not compiled on the own machine.